dkslinkyyy/audioviz-opengl/README.md

-##Audio visualiser
+#
-# A program that visualizes audio using OpenGL
+# audioviz - A program that visualizes audio using OpenGL
 just boilerplate code for now..